ZoeCrg/MSc_Dissertation/README.md

 Data is stored in the 'Data' file.
 This displays previous attempts of the code (.txt files), and the files used in my research project
 (.csv files).

-The .pynb file called '...' displays intiial investigation of H&M's JSON file and the data analysis conducted within the research project.
+The .pynb file called 'Data_Collection_and_Analysis_Dissertation' displays intiial investigation of H&M's JSON file and the data analysis conducted within the research project.
 This shows how I drew the results featured in the report.